Goutham-ps/AI_Resume_Analyzer/README.md

 ---

-## ⭐ If you like this project
+# ⭐ Support

-Give this repository a ⭐ and support future AI projects.
+If you found this project useful, consider giving it a ⭐ on GitHub.

----
+It helps others discover the project and supports future development.